ChronoSheets/ChronoSheets-CSharp-Client/docs/OrganisationGroupUsersApi.md

 # **OrganisationGroupUsersGetOrganisationGroupUsers**
 > CSApiResponseListUserForManagement OrganisationGroupUsersGetOrganisationGroupUsers (int? orgGroupId, string xChronosheetsAuth)

-Get a collection of organisation group users that belong to an organisation group
+Get a collection of organisation group users that belong to an organisation group.
+Requires the 'ManageOrganisationGroups' or 'ManageOrganisationUsers' permissions.

 ### Example
 ```csharp